 - Most childcare centres have extremely cute graduation nights which you think will be silly but are actually the highlight of your year.
 They also do Christmas shows and other “getting up in front of people’ events to help your child build confidence.

-- They’re inconsistent.
+- Inconsistent.
 Child care centres tend to have high staff turn over.
 If your child is the type to get attached to an adult easily, and isn’t fond of change, child care centres can make for a more anxious little person.

-- They’re daunting.
+- Daunting.
 For an only child or a kid who is used to a quiet life, a child care centre can be a sensory overload.